rishabnarendra/LeetCode-Problems/README.md

    3

 Output: [1,2,3]

+Contains Duplicate
+Given an array of integers, find if the array contains any duplicates.

+Your function should return true if any value appears at least twice in the array, and it should return false if every element is distinct.

+Input: [1,2,3,1]
+Output: true

 Remove Element
 Given an array nums and a value val, remove all instances of that value in-place and return the new length.